BorisHiltunen/BitcoinAnalysisTool/README.md

 # BitcoinAnalysisTool

 ## Description
-Vincit Application is a Flask project made with Python.
+BitcoinAnalysisTool is a Flask project made with Python.
 The application returns wanted data in JSON form depending on the given input written in the URL (dates separated by the pipe symbol "|").

 ## Authors
 Boris Hiltunen ([BorisHiltunen](https://github.com/BorisHiltunen))